This game has unused areas.

 Some of the models, revisions and textures for the old version of Grumpos are present in the archives.
-The models contain very similar set of animation to the main version, although the models themselves are quite different.
+The models contain a very similar set of animations to the main version, although the models themselves are quite different.

 There is a mod that brings back the old model, along with the portraits for UI.

-There's also a this version which does not appear in the game, but is present on one of the screeenshots from prerelease.
+There's also this version which does not appear in the game, but is present on one of the screeenshots from pre-release.

-It was either never implemented or scraped during development.
-Turns out the following models then were re-purposed for Villain's Ship section and are used to represent The Cosmic Machine.
+It was either never implemented or scrapped during development.
+Turns out the following models then were re-purposed for the Villain's Ship section and are used to represent The Cosmic Machine.

 List of the assets that were reused for the puzzle:

-The following commands are present in Anachrodox manual but have no effect in console:
+The following commands are present in Anachrodox's manual but have no effect in console:

 ui_3dshop_setmode <modenum> ui_3dmenu_setmode <modenum>